cvat-ai/cvat/site/content/en/docs/manual/advanced/slice-and-join.md

-This tool is useful in scenarios where a single object in an image is annotated with multiple shapes, and there is a need to merge these shapes into a single, unified shape.
+This tool is useful in scenarios where a single object in an image is annotated with multiple shapes, and there is a need to merge these shapes into a single one.

 ![Join masks](/images/joining-tool-01.jpg)